PersonalDataPipeline/pdpl-cli/docs/getting-started.md

 }
 ```

+For more information about this and the other commands used in this tutorial, see the [commands documentation](./commands).

 We're going to provide definitions for a few important configuration properties in a file on your machine.
 Create this file with the `config:init` command, then edit the resulting file:

 ```sh